gwastro/pycbc/docs/install.rst

 .. note::

     It is very important that your ``virtualenv`` version is at least 13.1.1 before continuing.
-If read the preceeding instructions if you are not sure how to check this, or need to upgrade virtualenv.
+Read the preceding instructions if you are not sure how to check this, or need to upgrade virtualenv.

 Set up the new virtual environment with the command